scrapinghub/scrapy-poet/docs/rules-from-web-poet.rst

 by passing it to the ``SCRAPY_POET_RULES`` setting.

 In this section, we go over its ``instead_of`` parameter for overrides and ``to_return`` for item returns.
-However, please make sure you also read web-poet's :ref:`rules-intro` tutorial to see all of the expected behaviors of the rules.
+However, please make sure you also read web-poet's :ref:`rules` documentation to see all of the expected behaviors of the rules.

 Overrides